 That doesn’t mean all states provide coverage.
-There was a mandate issued by the Federal government in 2014 that arguably required its coverage under Medicaid, but some states have interpreted this mandate differently.
+In 2014, the Federal government issued a mandate that arguably requires its coverage under Medicaid, but some states have interpreted this mandate differently.

 I want to take a minute here to acknowledge that not everyone is behind ABA–even within the autistic community.
 There are some autistic adults who are opposed to ABA therapy when it’s practiced with extreme rigor.
 However, there is also a general acknowledgement that there are ethical and non-ethical ways to practice ABA from the autistic perspective.
 You can get both sides of the argument here.

 What is Level of Care?

 Required “level of care” indicates where a child would have been cared for prior to our culture’s shift towards keeping autistic children with their families.
-There are three levels commonly recognized in most states.
+In most states, three levels are commonly recognized.
 In order from the least care needed to the most:

 - Intermediate Care Facility– Many parents may be surprised to learn that their child would have been institutionalized not so long ago.
 This level of care can, in some cases, be equivalent to the child who goes to outpatient therapy several times a week and has behavioral therapists in their home or community setting.